sparkflows/sparkflows-docs/docs/user-guide/data-quality/standard-data-quality-processors.rst

 Data Quality Processors
 --------

-The table below provides the list of Great Expectations based Data Quality Processors in Fire Insights.
+The table below provides the list of Great Expectations based Data Quality Processors in Sparkflows.

 .. list-table::
    :widths: 30 70